2024 LFA season

 The 2024 LFA season was the ninth season of operation (eighth season of play) of the Liga de Fútbol Americano Profesional (LFA), the top American football league in Mexico.
 The regular season began on 1 March and ended on 6 June with the Caudillos de Chihuahua defeating the Raptors de Naucalpanin the Tazón México VII in Querétaro City for their second consecutive league championship.

 Preseason events

 Draft

-The LFA Draft was held on January 13.
+The LFA draft was held on January 13.
 There were a total of 108 picks, with the Jefes selecting Alonso Gaxiola from Borregos Monterrey with the first overall pick.

 Team changes

-The Reds will sit out the 2024 season after the LFA took over the team's operations following the conclusion of the previous season.
+The Reds sat out the 2024 season after the LFA took over the team's operations following the conclusion of the previous season.
 A dispersal draft was held on 29 January that resulted in 32 players moving to 8 of the remaining 9 teams, as the Gallos Negros did not participate in the draft.